-A perennial, capable of very high production (mainly spring, autumn) if fertility is high and moisture is adequate.
-Very suited to irrigation.
-Poor drought tolerance and of little use in low rainfall areas.
+A perennial legume, capable of very high production if fertility is high and moisture adequate.
+Its ability to fix atmospheric nitrogen makes a substantial contribution to the growth of companion grasses.
+It is very suited to irrigation and has a poor drought tolerance, making it of little use in low rainfall areas.
 However, a small amount is often added to pasture mixes in these drier areas in the hope it will survive in damp spots.
 White clover can also behave as an annual in drier areas, regenerating from seed when conditions are favourable.
-White clover uses stolons (stems running across the surface of the ground) to expand the size of plants and put down new roots.
+White clover uses stolons to expand the size of plants and put down new roots.

 Storm, an Australian bred white clover, is a tall type that can aggressively compete and actively grow up through the sward.
 It offers excellent total forage production with exceptional yield potential across all seasons.
 Fast to establish, Storm is quick out of the ground, providing better competition with grasses.
 It is also persistent under grazing with a high stolon density for a large leaf type clover.
 It provides high production in winter and summer.